ProGamerGov/dream-creator/README.md

 * `-balance_classes`: Enabling this flag will balance training for each class based on class size.

 **Model options:**
+* `-model_file`: Path to the `.pth` model file to use for the starting model.
+Default is the BVLC GoogleNet model.
 * `-freeze_to`: Which layer to freeze the model up to; one of `none`, `conv1`, `conv2`, `conv3`, `mixed3a`, `mixed3b`, `mixed4a`, `mixed4b`, `mixed4c`, `mixed4d`, `mixed4e`, `mixed5a`, or `mixed5b`.
 Default is `mixed3b`.
 * `-freeze_aux1_to`: Which layer to freeze the first auxiliary branch up to; one of `none`, `loss_conv`, `loss_fc`, or `loss_classifier`.
 Default is `none`.
 * `-freeze_aux2_to`: Which layer to freeze the second auxiliary branch up to; one of `none`, `loss_conv`, `loss_fc`, or `loss_classifier`.
 Default is `none`.